 After your morning walk or visit to the museum, you are then ready to have a quick lunch or as the French call it, to have Le déjeuner.

 The typical Parisian lunch on working days is a sandwich.
 Yes, as simple as that.
 Sandwich au Jambon Beurre is the most famous sandwich in France.
 It is a simple baguette spread with butter and filled with ham.
 Of course, the quality of the bread is the key component of this meal.

-French usually get a benefit on their jobs called Ticket Restaurant which is a Meal Voucher per day, usually with an EUR 9 value each.
-This is why boulangeries and another famous brand chain as Paul, Brioche Dorée, Le Pain Quotidien, and the more local Pomme de Pain, prepare the lunch menu (drink+sandwich+dessert) around this price.
+French usually get a benefit on their jobs called Ticket Restaurant which is a Meal Voucher per day, usually with a EUR 9 value each.
+This is why boulangeries and other famous brand chain as Paul, Brioche Dorée, Le Pain Quotidien, and the more local Pomme de Pain, prepare the lunch menu (drink+sandwich+dessert) around this price.

 Croque Monsieur.
 This is the king of the sandwiches.
 Simple, tasty, and full of flavour.
 A baked or fried boiled ham and cheese sandwich.
 French do usually take it as a really quick lunch/snack.